Hoody Agent Skill — pick a surface (SDK / HTTP / CLI)

 hoody --container {C} run --command 'nohup python3 -m http.server 8080 > /tmp/web.log 2>&1 &'

-# Or use a real daemon: `hoody --container {C} daemon programs add ...` for supervisord lifecycle.
+# Or use a real daemon: `hoody --container {C} daemon programs create --name web --command '...' --user user` for supervisord lifecycle.

 # Then hit it from anywhere: